sndrtj/fastqube/README.md

 fastqube
 ========

-NOTE: THIS IS A DESIGN DOCUMENT.
-THIS REPOSITORY ONLY CONTAINS A LITTLE PROTOTYPE IN PYTHON.
+NOTE: THIS IS A WORK IN PROGRESS.
+SEE SECTION "Currently implemented" FOR CURRENTLY IMPLEMENTED FUNCTIONALITIES.

 Fastqube is little tool that makes a binary representation of fastq file(s).